SimTheNep/Touhou_6_SD-90_MIDI_Collection/README.md

 ## ⚠️ Disclaimer ⚠️

 > **WORK IN PROGRESS (WIP):** This repository is an active, ongoing music recreation project.
 The MIDI files, System Exclusive (SysEx) dumps, and parameter mappings are subject to frequent changes as new discoveries are made.
-These arranges were made by ear, be patient.
+These arranges were made by ear so the mastering isn't perfect and there are some tracks more inaccurate than others, be patient.

 ### This project includes...
 * SD-90/SD-80 Editor Files